Core & Main (CNM)

 Competitors in the water and fire protection industry include Ferguson (NYSE:FERG), Mueller Water Products (NYSE:MWA), and Essential Utilities (NYSE:WTRG).

 Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
-Core & Main’s recent performance shows its demand has slowed significantly as its annualized revenue growth of 7.2% over the last two years was well below its five-year trend.
-Core & Main Year-On-Year Revenue Growth
+Core & Main’s annualized revenue growth of 8.1% over the last two years is below its five-year trend, but we still think the results were respectable.

-Looking ahead, sell-side analysts expect revenue to grow 2.8% over the next 12 months, a deceleration versus the last two years.
-This projection is underwhelming and suggests its products and services will face some demand challenges.
+Looking ahead, sell-side analysts expect revenue to grow 3.2% over the next 12 months, a deceleration versus the last two years.
+This projection is underwhelming and suggests its products and services will see some demand headwinds.
 At least the company is tracking well in other measures of financial health.

 6. Gross Margin & Pricing Power

 Core & Main has bad unit economics for an industrials company, giving it less room to reinvest and develop new offerings.
-As you can see below, it averaged a 26.4% gross margin over the last five years.
-Said differently, Core & Main had to pay a chunky $73.58 to its suppliers for every $100 in revenue.
-Core & Main Trailing 12-Month Gross Margin
+As you can see below, it averaged a 26.5% gross margin over the last five years.
+Said differently, Core & Main had to pay a chunky $73.48 to its suppliers for every $100 in revenue.

-Core & Main produced a 26.7% gross profit margin in Q1, in line with the same quarter last year.
+Core & Main’s gross profit margin came in at 26.8% this quarter, in line with the same quarter last year.
 On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 7. Operating Margin

-Analyzing the trend in its profitability, Core & Main’s operating margin rose by 3.8 percentage points over the last five years, as its sales growth gave it operating leverage.
+Looking at the trend in its profitability, Core & Main’s operating margin rose by 3.2 percentage points over the last five years, as its sales growth gave it operating leverage.

-In Q1, Core & Main generated an operating margin profit margin of 8.9%, in line with the same quarter last year.
+This quarter, Core & Main generated an operating margin profit margin of 10.2%, in line with the same quarter last year.
 This indicates the company’s cost structure has recently been stable.

 8. Earnings Per Share

-Core & Main’s EPS grew at an astounding 72.9% compounded annual growth rate over the last five years, higher than its 17.1% annualized revenue growth.
-This tells us the company became more profitable on a per-share basis as it expanded.
+Core & Main’s EPS grew at an astounding 24.9% compounded annual growth rate over the last two years, higher than its 8.1% annualized revenue growth.
+However, this alone doesn’t tell us much about its business quality because its operating margin didn’t expand during this time.

 9. Cash Is King